 Regrowing hair can take months and in some cases a couple of years.
 The length of time to restore hair growth depends on the type and number of toxicities you have and how well you can stick to your supplement plan.

-If you have any further questions, please click on the Contact form to let me know.
+If you have any further questions, please ask me via my Contact form .